 letter from our president

-On January 2, 1897, our four founders, Stella, Bess, Jessie, and Helen, met in Columbia’s very own Low Library to establish a fraternity to emulate the strong friendships they found here at Columbia.
+On January 2, 1897, our four founders—Stella, Bess, Jessie, and Helen—met in Columbia’s very own Low Library to establish a fraternity to emulate the strong friendships they found here at Columbia.
 They sought to establish an organization that was unique in its acceptance of diversity, desire for lifelong friendship, and commitment to service.
-At its core, AOII is about loyalty, sincerity, and kindness and the fact that our founders pledged themselves to each other here at Columbia over 120 years ago makes it all the more special.
-And, as I look at each member of AOII, it is clear that they live out our founders’ legacies each and every day.
+At its core, AOII devotes itself to loyalty, sincerity, kindness, and love.
+That our founders pledged themselves to each other here at Columbia over 120 years ago makes it all the more special.
+As I look at each member of AOII, I see loving sisters carrying out our founders’ legacies with warmth and grace.

-My hope is that you all realize the same love, strength, and inspiration from AOII that I have.
-I promise - there’s something truly spectacular found here.
+Please explore this page to learn more about our sisterhood and philanthropy.
+My hope is that you all find the same love, strength, and inspiration from AOII that I have myself.
+I promise—there’s something truly spectacular to be found here.

 Alpha love and all of mine,